SungJooK/SungJooK.github.io/_pages/Research.md

 Work in Progress
 ======
-* Relocated Airbnb to Housing Markets: Evidence from Homeowner Composition
+* Impacts of Home Sharing Regulation on Housing Investment: Evidence from Airbnb and Zillow
   * Sung Joo Kim, Wei Chen, Zaiyan Wei, Karen Xie

 * Revisiting the CEO Effect Through a Machine Learning Lens